evan-mcconnell/under-armour-clone/README.md

 * Models for various sets of data
 * Some responsive layout features, including an image grid and a HostListener for listening for window resizing

-Next Steps:
+As of April 5, 2019:
-* Multi-page functionality with an angular router
+* Multi-page functionality with an angular router (one route)
 * Moving some of the data to a firebase database
+* Use a product API to get placeholder data for products
+* Header styled with most elements from original site.
+(Partially responsive)
+* Footer component, content and styling.
+(Partially responsive)
-* Nav drop down functionality (currently works to drop down, but unstyled)
+* Nav drop down functionality (partially styled but incomplete)
-* Other elements in header
-* footer component, content and styling
+* Use a product API to get placeholder data for products

+### Stretch Goals
 * Deployment to Firebase

-### Stretch Goals
-* Add multi-page functionality
-* Use a product API to get placeholder data for products
+* Moving some of the data to a firebase database

 ### Installation
 * Clone from https://github.com/kimmcconnell/under-armor-clone.git either directly from GitHub or running `git clone https://github.com/kimmcconnell/under-armor-clone.git` in your terminal
 * Run `$ npm install` in your terminal after navigating to the under-armor-clone directory
 * If you do not have the angular CLI package already installed on your computer, run `npm install -g @angular/cli@1.6.5`
+* FOR PRODUCTS PAGE TO WORK you will need an API key.
 * Run `ng serve --open` to open the project in a browser window